egecakmak/drip/README.md

 on the host machine are NVIDIA drivers, Docker and Python.
 * Drip aims to be simple to use and time saving.
 * Drip also allows users to use the container for operations other than retraining and inference.
+* Drip can augment the picture dataset to improve its quality.

 ## Features